schzii/schzii/README.md

 - 👋 Hi, I’m @schzii
-- 👀 I’m interested in eating
+- 👀 I’m interested in eating bwahaha
-- 🌱 I’m currently learning in high school
+- 🌱 I’m currently learning in
-- 💞️ I’m looking to collaborate on love
+- 💞️ I’m looking to collaborate on ewan shutaa
-- 📫 How to reach me, u can chat me
+- 📫 How to reach me, yuh im rich bwhahahahha pota mwaa
 <!---
 schzii/schzii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+loveuuu